wints/documentation/ingredients/web_sdk/smart_banner.md

 {% image src='/img/ingredients/web_sdk/banner.png' 2-thirds center alt='Facebook block' %}

-Branch offers a highly customizable smart banner that works across platforms.
-Android and iOS users can install or open the app from one banner.
-Users can even be deep linked to content!
-Desktop users can choose to text themselves the app.

 {% protip title="This just works!" %}
 This short snippet of code below is enough to add a web banner to both your desktop and mobile web pages!
 Of course, you'll want to configure it, so check out both the **Smart Banner Options** and **Link Options** below.
 {% endprotip %}